RyzenCodes15/rpg-backend-engine/docs/Architecture.md

 # Architecture Overview

-This project utilizes a Clean Architecture (Hexagonal Architecture) model combined with Domain-Driven Design (DDD) to encapsulate and protect the core business logic of the RPG engine.
+This project utilizes a Clean Architecture (Hexagonal Architecture) model combined with Domain-Driven Design (DDD) to encapsulate and protect the core business logic of the Full-Stack RPG Game.

 ## Architectural Layers